Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Introduction

 In real heuristic QA experiments, time is restricted by the coherence time of qubits, so the adiabatic regime is practically never achievable.
 Given the widths $\Delta E_I$ of the energy band of $H_I$, it is possible to perform a {\it pseudo-adiabatic} evolution with $T\gg 1/\Delta E_I$, where $T$ is the achievable QA time.
-However, given that the gap between nearest levels of $H_I$ is generally $\delta \sim \Delta E_I/ 2^N$, i.e., exponentially smaller than $\Delta E_I$, the practical situation usually corresponds to the nonadiabatic regime $T\ll 1/\delta$.
+However, the gap between nearest levels of $H_I$ is generally $\delta \sim \Delta E_I/ 2^N$, i.e., exponentially smaller than $\Delta E_I$, during the QA.
+The ground state of the full Hamiltonian $H(t)$ with a complex $H_I$ then usually passes through avoided crossings with exponentially small gaps to other levels.
+Hence, the practical situation corresponds to the nonadiabatic regime.

-Hence, the experimentally accessible QA computing is inspired by a phenomelogical assumption that there are computational problems whose {\it partial} solutions, i.e., the low Ising spin energy states can be obtained during the {\it nonadiabatic} QA process faster than during classical computations.
+Thus, the experimentally accessible QA computing is inspired by a phenomelogical assumption that there are computational problems whose {\it partial} solutions, i.e., the low Ising spin energy states can be obtained during the {\it nonadiabatic} QA process faster than during classical computations.
 If this assumption is correct, the quantum coherent evolution can be used in combination with incoherent classical annealing during a longer time.

 Whether this is true or not is hard to verify either numerically or analytically because we deal with a driven and nonadiabatic many-body dynamics.
 We still do not have definite answers on how quickly the useful information is gained during nonadiabatic QA computations, and whether there can be quantum algorithms that outperform classical computations during time that is accessible in practice.